horchler/SHCTools/README.md

 &nbsp;
 How to install:
  1. Download and expand the *[SHCTools-SHC-Design-Paper.zip](https://github.com/horchler/SHCTools/archive/SHC-Design-Paper.zip)* ZIP archive of the repository.
- 2. Move the resultant *SHC-Design-Paper* folder to the desired permanent location.
+ 2. Move the resultant *SHCTools-SHC-Design-Paper* folder to the desired permanent location.
- 3. In Matlab, navigate to *SHC-Design-Paper/SHCTools-Horchler_etal_2014/*.
+ 3. In Matlab, navigate to *SHCTools-SHC-Design-Paper/SHCTools-Horchler_etal_2014/*.
 Add this folder to your Matlab search ```path``` if desired.
 &nbsp;

 --------